 Storymaker and storyteller, dreamer of Guerrilla education

 Small but powerful visionary cinematographer, compact editor, and documentary photographer.

 Whirlwind connector of dots, agitator and motivator.
 Shakes things forward.

 Viking with a good camera eye.
-People and beer lover.
+People and sauna lover.

 Behind the scenes maker and adventurer.
 Loves livestreaming.

 Scouring Africa For Impactful Projects To Turn Into Beautiful Movies.
 What Took You So Long is a guerrilla video studio that travels around Africa,

 making beautiful movies about people driving change on the continent.
 Oh, and camels.
 Lots of camels.”
 Fast Company’s Co.Exist

 on the work WTYSL is doing in Africa.

 Their camel milk quest took the grassroots production crew on an expedition to find local camel farmers and milk producers who are actively selling, distributing and championing this superfood, while running into camel activists, renowned doctors from international universities, and a local camel milk bar owner, who all profess its great health aspects as well as its growing economic worth.”